-Provision of additional funds for GHG TC-Trust Fund activities to support developing research and development programmes to be administered by the IMRB (draft regulation 28.1).
-But the updated proposed draft regulation 28.2.1 identifies that the IMRF can also be used to provide supplementary support to the GHG TC-Trust Fund.
-As set out in countries, in particular LDCs and SIDS annex 17 to document MEPC 74/18 (Secretariat), the purpose of the GHG TC-Trust Fund is to provide a dedicated source of financial support for technical co-operation and capacity-building activities to support implementation of the Initial Strategy.
+Provision of additional funds for GHG TC-Trust Fund activities to support developing countries, in particular LDCs and SIDS

+The draft proposal in document MEPC 76/7/7 identifies that funds raised from R&D contributions by ships and placed in the IMRF shall primarily be utilised for funding research and development programmes to be administered by the IMRB (draft regulation 28.1)1.
+But the proposed draft regulation 28.2.1 identifies that the IMRF can also be used to provide supplementary support to the GHG TC-Trust Fund.
+As set out in annex 17 of document MEPC 74/18, the purpose of the GHG TC-Trust Fund is to provide a dedicated source of financial support for technical co-operation and capacity-building activities to support implementation of the Initial Strategy.